About me

 Chabauty–Kim method, section conjecture, arithmetic fundamental group, rational points

-Recent research
+Recent and current research

-• When applying the Chabauty–Kim method to study S-integral points on affine hyperbolic curves, a refined version of the method due to A. Betts and N. Dogra often gives stronger results.
+When applying the Chabauty–Kim method to study S-integral points on affine hyperbolic curves, a refined version of the method due to A. Betts and N. Dogra often gives stronger results.
 The first explicit calculations using this method were carried out by our project group at the 2020 Arizona Winter School.
 We could solve the S-unit equation in cases where S contains 2 primes (see here for the paper and here for the Sage code).
-However, these calculations in depth 2 were insufficient to verify Kim’s conjecture for S = {2,3} for any choice of auxiliary prime p.
+These calculations in depth 2 were insufficient to verify Kim’s conjecture for S = {2,3} for any choice of auxiliary prime p.
 Recently, I derived new Kim functions for the Chabauty–Kim locus in depth 4 and used them to verify Kim’s conjecture for S = {2,3} for all p < 10,000.
-The preprint is here and the accompanying Sage code is here.
+The paper is here and the accompanying Sage code is here.

-• Kim’s conjecture predicts that the set of p-adic points produced by the Chabauty–Kim method agrees precisely with the set of S-integral points of the curve.
+Kim’s conjecture predicts that the set of p-adic points produced by the Chabauty–Kim method agrees precisely with the set of S-integral points of the curve.
 With A. Betts and T. Kumpitsch we showed that one can prove the “locally geometric” version of Grothendieck’s Section Conjecture by verifying Kim’s conjecture for almost all choices of p.
 We successfully carried this out for Z[1/2]-integral points on the thrice-punctured line, thereby obtaining the first nontrivial example of a curve where Kim’s conjecture is proved for infinitely many choices of p.
 The preprint is here.

-• The p-adic section conjecture for a smooth projective curve X over a finite extension K of Qp predicts that every section of the fundamental exact sequence is induced by a K-rational point.
+The p-adic section conjecture for a smooth projective curve X over a finite extension K of Qp predicts that every section of the fundamental exact sequence is induced by a K-rational point.
 Previously, only the birational variant, where X is replaced by its generic point, was known.
 In my dissertation I extended this result to larger localisations of X. The dissertation is here.

-Algebra Seminar
+Groningen Algebra Seminar